saurabhmathur96/blog/_posts/2017-02-04-an-argument-for-scala.md

 These problems are likely to be mitigated in the near future.

-In closing, I have come to realise that the short answer for the question "When should I use Scala ?" is when you are developing for the future.
+In closing, I have come to realise that the answer to the question "When should I use Scala ?" is - when you are developing for the future.